rockhowse/GeneHacks/README.md

 * matplotlib ~ used for graphing

 # read_alignment
-Package containing utility data structures and functions for aligning reads to sequences
+Package containing utility data structures and functions and tests for aligning reads to sequences

+## read_alignment_utils
+Utility data structures and functions for aligning reads to sequences

 It supports the following functions:

-* naive_exact(pattern, sequence) ~ returns a list of offsets where the pattern occurs in the sequence as well as the number of matched and mismatched character reads
+* naive_exact(read, sequence) ~ returns a list of offsets where the pattern occurs in the sequence as well as the number of matched and mismatched character reads